Faxeless/Faxeless/README.md

-- 👋 Hello!
-My name is Faxeless!
-- 🌱 Right now i am learning LUA and C#!
+Right now i am learning LUA and C#!
 - 📫 You can reach me by discord!
-Faxeless#2137
+Faxeless#2066

 <!---
 Faxeless/Faxeless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.